Manish-Sharma-1810/IrisClassifier-App/README.md

 # IrisClassifier-App
-This classifier app basically developed using streamlit and it classifies the categories of Iris flower based on certain input parameter.
-In this app we can choose different classifier for the classification.
+This classifier webapp basically developed using streamlit and it classifies the categories of Iris flower based on certain input parameters.
+In this app we can choose different classifiers for the classification.

+This webapp deployed on heroku.